restimel/vue3-tutorial/docs/technical-window-position.md

 around

-**case 3 & 4**: the window is greater than the target but there is not enough space to display the window at the left/right/top/bottom.
+**case 3 & 4**: the window is greater than the target but there is not enough space to display the window at a side direction (left/right/top/bottom).

 **case 5**: There is not enough space around the target.